 - It's a good example to learn from

-I import each sheet separately.
-Some of them take quite a while to cut so I work on other things while my Cricut Explore Air 2 is cutting things out.
+For this house, I import each sheet for the house separately.
+Some of them take as bit of time to cut so I work on other things while my Cricut Explore Air or my Cricut Maker cuts things out.

-Let’s do the front of the Habitat Halloween House first.
-It includes some windows because that’s what fit on the page.
+Let's do the front of the Habitat Halloween House first.
+It includes window cutouts because that's what fits easily on the 8.5 x 11" cardboard.

 Next ungroup to make the score lines and attach them to the house.